 Automoderation rules can delete or hide any incoming communication on Instagram.
 You can also flag or archive it within your inbox.
 Comments and messages affected by a given rule will be found inside these inbox tabs shown below:

-Note that you can always unhide the comments from any one of these tabs.
+Note that you can always come back to the comments from any one of these tabs and moderate them.
 They’re never truly gone.

 Next you create an automatic reply.
 You can personalize the reply and address the person by their username.